L0Z1K/Piece-of-Cake/README.md

 **This is not completely finished yet.
 I am still working on it.**

+- 🔗 Demo Link: http://15.164.217.43/ (It can be terminated at any time because I simply deployed it on AWS EC2.)

 ## 🙋‍♂️ Target Audience

 -  Investors who want to visualize their portfolio